mooeypoo/dom-word-replacer/README.md

 npm install --save @mooeypoo/dom-word-replacer
 ```

-1. Instantiate the `DomWordReplacer` object with a replacement dictionary and your desired configuration.
+1. Instantiate the `DomWordReplacer(dictionaryDefinition, configOptions)` object with a replacement dictionary and your desired configuration.
 See below for configuration options.
 2. Call `DomWordReplacer.replace` with your HTML, desired dictionary keys, and optional base-url to get a replaced HTML.

 ```
 const rep = new DomWordReplacer(dictionaryDefinition);
-const result = rep.replace(htmlString, 'dict1', 'dict2', 'http://sample.com');
+const result = rep.replace(htmlString, 'dict1', 'dict2', 'http://sample.com', false);
 ```

 # Dictionary definition